skilesare/immortality/achieving_supersociety/pass-through-rate.md

 If an account has no pref owners the pass through portion goes to the government as tax.
 If the issuer gets a pref payment, the pass through part is removed from the money supply.

+For purposes of computing power this passthrough may need to be limited a certain numbers of levels or until the amount being passed through reaches a minimum amount.